pjgoodall/ansible-pull-fastbook/README.md

 [...]
 ```

 The [`environment.yml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) file in the [fastbook repository](https://github.com/fastai/fastbook) specifies the pytorch version as `pytorch>=1.6` The current stable version of pytorch, and its compatibility is displayed nicely on [pytorch.org](https://pytorch.org/)

-Working backwards we need to determine if you have an Nvidia video card that will run a version a version of CUDA >= 10.1 according to [Install Pytorch on pytorch.org](https://pytorch.org/)
+We need to determine if you have an Nvidia video card that will run a version a version of CUDA >= 10.1 according to [Install Pytorch on pytorch.org](https://pytorch.org/)

 ### Install Nvidia Driver and CUDA on host